rust-lang/rfcs/text/0000-poll-drop-ready.md

-writing low level primitives which may want to run async destructor code on values they are destroying (such as inside the poll method of a manually-implemented future) will need to call `mem::poll_drop_ready` themselves, or this code will be skipped. **Only users dropping values inside of poll methods need to take special care to ensure async destructors run.**
+writing low level primitives which may want to run async destructor code on values they are destroying (such as inside the poll method of a manually-implemented future) will need to call `mem::poll_drop_ready` themselves, or this code will be skipped.

+Therefore, there are two cases in which users will have to take special care to ensure that async destructors are called:

+1. If they would already have to call `drop_in_place` to ensure that normal destructors are called (as in data structures like `Vec`).
+2. If they are dropping a value that may have an async destructor inside a poll method.

 ## Drop glue in `mem::poll_drop_ready`